mwbowers/mwbowers.github.io/concepts/background/ibmi-fixed-types.md

 ---
 title: IBM i Fixed Types
+description: Explore the intricacies of IBM i fixed types with our comprehensive guide, designed for developers and IT professionals working with IBM i systems.
+This document delves into the fixed data types unique to the IBM i environment, providing a detailed explanation of each type, its characteristics, and its role in application development on IBM i.
+Whether you're dealing with legacy systems or integrating IBM i with modern applications, understanding these fixed types is crucial for effective data management and application performance.
+Our guide aims to equip you with the knowledge needed to navigate the complexities of IBM i data types, enhancing your development practices and interaction with IBM i systems.
 ---

 The Data handling aspect of the `RPG` Developer's Model, assumed a *conscious* mental data-representation, with the following concerns: